 Before we delve into the dynamics that are at play in making a killing selling a website (or websites), it is important to first understand the three basic website valuation methods.
-Once you get to grips with this, you’ll know how you can optimize for maximum profits.
-Let’s check out the methods.

 1. Asset Value